-Plant more leafy greens, if you have enough space for early spring planting that is.
+Plant more leafy greens if you have enough space for early spring planting.

 March in the garden

-This is the time wild flowers start showing up quick growth.
+March is the time wildflowers start showing popping up from the ground.
 Vining peas are filling up the trellis and blooming prolifically.

-Plant your tomatoes as soon as there is no threat of frost.
+Plant your tomatoes as soon as any threat of frost has passed.
 But be prepared for any sudden changes in the weather.
 March is notorious for sudden hail storms, heavy rain, or cold fronts, so be prepared.
 Use good quality row cover to protect plants in case temperatures drop below 50F (10C).

-If you choose to, this is a good time to start summer squash and cucumbers indoors.
-It is better to direct sow them in the ground, but starting them early gives you a head start.
+This month is a good time to start summer squash and cucumbers indoors to get a head start on the season.
+However, it is better to direct sow them in the ground.

 Harvest peas and what’s left from the winter garden and prepare the beds for warm-season planting.